udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 A big chunk of the `wasm` story on Rust currently relies on [`stdweb`].

 Needless to say, this project is _incredible_.
-It makes it smooth to build Rust applications that integrates with a browser context (and vice-versa).
+`stdweb` makes it smooth to build Rust applications that integrates with a browser.

 There's a ton of things that can be said about that project, but first I want to focus on the porting efforts of [`reproto`].